zenml-io/zenml/docs/book/starter-guide/pipelines/iteration.md

 # Quickly iterating in ZenML

 ZenML tries its best to get out of the way as you run your ML experiments.
-For this, it has build in pipeline versioning and caching support to help your local work be as fast as possible.
+For this, it has built in pipeline versioning and caching support to help your local work be as fast as possible.

 ## Versioning Pipelines